mjboos/voxelwiseencoding/README.md

   --participant_label PARTICIPANT_LABEL [PARTICIPANT_LABEL ...]
                         The label(s) of the participant(s) that should be analyzed.
 The label corresponds to
-                        sub-<participant_label> from the BIDS spec (so it does not include "sub-").
+                        sub-&lt;participant_label&gt; from the BIDS spec (so it does not include &quot;sub-&quot;).
 If this parameter is not provided all subjects should be analyzed.
 Multiple participants can be specified with a space separated list.
   --skip_bids_validator
                         Whether or not to perform BIDS dataset validation -d DESC, --desc DESC  The label of the preprocessed data to use.
-Corresponds to label in desc-<label> in the naming of the BOLD NifTIs.
+Corresponds to label in desc-&lt;label&gt; in the naming of the BOLD NifTIs.
 If not provided, assumes no derivative label is used.
   -t TASK, --task TASK  The task-label to use for training the voxel-wise
                         encoding model.
-Corresponds to label in task-<label>
+Corresponds to label in task-&lt;label&gt;
                         in BIDS naming.
   -s SES, --ses SES     The label of the session to use.
 Corresponds to label
-                        in ses-<label> in the BIDS directory.
+                        in ses-&lt;label&gt; in the BIDS directory.
-  -v, --version         show program's version number and exit -r RECORDING, --recording RECORDING
+  -v, --version         show program&apos;s version number and exit -r RECORDING, --recording RECORDING
                         The label of the stimulus recording to use.
-                        Corresponds to label in recording-<label> of the stimulus.
+                        Corresponds to label in recording-&lt;label&gt; of the stimulus.
   --detrend             Whether to linearly detrend fMRI data voxel-wise
                         before training encoding models.
 Default is False.